Dividend Aristocrats vs Dividend Kings (2026): Why Neither Pays Enough to Retire On

 What changed: Rising debt, shrinking margins, and intense competition weakened profitability.
 The company incurred operating losses of over $1.5 billion as it struggled to pivot its strategy.

-The result: After a 48% cut in 2024, Walgreens took the final step in January 2025 and suspended its dividend entirely to preserve cash.
+The result: After a 48% cut in 2024, Walgreens suspended its dividend entirely in January 2025.

 The lesson: This is a classic dividend trap.
 The brand remained familiar, but the income reliability quietly disappeared.